hyp3rqube/ToggLED/README.md

 # ToggLED
-Simple Arduino Sketch to toggle LED with a switch.
+Simple Arduino Sketch to toggle an LED with a switch.
+Includes debounce protection to prevent flickering.